numpy/numpy/doc/source/user/numpy-for-matlab-users.rst

 .. list-table::

-   * - In MATLAB®, the basic data type is a multidimensional array of double precision floating point numbers.
+   * - In MATLAB, the basic data type is a multidimensional array of double precision floating point numbers.
 Most expressions take such arrays and return such arrays.
 Operations on the 2-D instances of these arrays are designed to act more or less like matrix operations